 - @orthogonal_sh - flagged 184 days before a $4.3M round led by Pantera

-it is deliberately narrow: no 28-million-company index, no announced-round history. daily reports, a live feed, semantic thesis search, and everything over api + mcp so your own agent can query it (npx frontrun-mcp-server --setup). $99/mo pro with a 7-day free trial. crypto-native roots, expanding across ai/robotics/fintech.
+it is deliberately narrow: no 28-million-company index, no announced-round history. daily reports, a live feed, semantic thesis search, and everything over api + mcp so your own agent can query it (npx frontrun-mcp-server --login, then --setup). $99/mo pro (pay upfront) for api + mcp; the web app starts at $49/mo with a 7-day trial. crypto-native roots, expanding across ai/robotics/fintech. full detail on the platform.

 where it loses: if you need full market maps of established companies or announced-deal history, pair it with one of the indexes below.